 Essentially A Motherboard = Computer

 In many ways, a motherboard technically IS the computer.
-It is the foundation on which the rest of the computer builds upon.
+It is the foundation upon which the rest of the laptop builds.

 A motherboard dictates what kind of CPU and devices would attach to it.

-As such the make and model of your CPU, the choice of your expansion cards, the amount of components you can attach, the size and type of RAM you can attach etc is all decided by the motherboard you have.
+As such, the make and model of your CPU, the choice of your expansion cards, the number of components you can attach, the size and type of RAM you can connect, etc., are all decided by the motherboard you have.

-While a motherboard may not have a direct impact on the performance of your PC.
-If you are an enthusiast or a gamer, then the subcomponents it offers and the amount of expandability it offers may offer an indirect impact on the performance.
+While a motherboard may not directly impact your PC’s performance, if you are an enthusiast or a gamer, its subcomponents and expandability may indirectly affect the performance.

 Read in Detail: Does Motherboard Matter for Gaming?

-No, it is actually the other way around.
-A CPU is located (or rather plugs) on top of a motherboard.
+No, it is the other way around.
+A CPU is located (or instead plugged) into a motherboard.

-When building a PC, however, a motherboard and a CPU are both separate components that need to be procured individually.
+However, when building a PC, a motherboard and a CPU are separate components that must be procured individually.

 A motherboard is mounted inside the PC case.
-However, it is not just attached right on top of the PC case.
+However, it is not just attached to the PC case.